scrapy-plugins/scrapy-feedexporter-google-sheets/README.md

 ## Feed Options
 - Currently, this feed exporter only supports `csv` format.
-- The `append_mode` [feed option](https://docs.scrapy.org/en/latest/topics/feed-exports.html#feed-options) controls whether to append data to the Google Sheet or overwrite it.
+- The `overwrite` [feed option](https://docs.scrapy.org/en/latest/topics/feed-exports.html#feed-options) controls whether to append data to the end rows of the Google Sheet or overwrite it completely.
 Default = `False`.